Download free PDF

 • In February 2024, Ashok Leyland, the flagship company of the Hinduja Group in India and a leading manufacturer of commercial vehicles in the country, held a groundbreaking ceremony for a new integrated commercial vehicle plant in Uttar Pradesh, with a focus on green mobility.
 The plant will primarily concentrate on manufacturing electric buses.

-The electric bus market research report includes in-depth coverage of the industry with estimates & forecasts in terms of revenue (USD Million) and shipment (Units) from 2021 to 2032, for the following segments:
+The electric bus market research report includes in-depth coverage of the industry with estimates & forecasts in terms of revenue ($Bn), and shipment (Units) from 2022 to 2035, for the following segments:

 Market, By Propulsion